Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 ### Character encoding: `<meta charset="utf-8" />`

-{% caption Sorry Japanese people, I was lazy to write “Kawai” properly… %}
+{% caption So many characters used around the globe! %}
 {% asset_img speaking-different-language.svg 350 250 "A browser speaking the “cute” word in english, french, thai and japanese 'A browser speaking the “cute” word in english, french, thai and japanese'" %}
 {% endcaption %}